 Compatible Devices and Final Thoughts

 Nero 1 works with the Butterfleye app, but other integrations are TBD.
-Butterfleye v1 currently works with Amazon Echo, allowing voice control over the camera.
+Butterfleye v1 currently works with Amazon Echo, allowing voice control over the camera as well as Ooma Home Security.

 So how do I feel about Nero 1?
 I feel like it's a slap in the face to Butterfleye backers.
 After patiently waiting for the camera to arrive, they now have a camera that is no longer the newest in its family.
 Most of Nero's promised features are features they could have delivered with Butterfleye or even updated for users, such as the 30% increased battery life.
 Post launch, Blink, a Butterfleye competitor, doubled their battery life from 1 to 2 years for all existing users.